-Step 2: Create cards Next, we’ll create a card that users will see on their device.
+Next, we’ll create a card that users will see on their devices.
 Cards are basically creatives that show up as a notification on the user’s mobile phone when certain conditions are met.
 Beaconstac offers several types of cards such as Summary, Photo, Media, etc. I’m creating a Summary card titled ‘15% off on Bagels’ for this campaign.

 And we’re all set!
 A customer who is seated at your coffee shop and meets the criteria set in the campaign will see the following screen on their device.